chenyan1998/Term6_Database_AWS/README.md

 After you perform a search and get some results, you can click a genre in category column and the page will show the results in this genre.

 ### 1.3.6.
 Reviews sort by time
 Users can sort reviews by time at the pop-up view details window.
-They can click the ‘Sort by time’ button to sort reviews.
+They can click the `Sort by time` button to sort reviews.

 <details>
 <summary>Some screenshots</summary>